-Five species of marine turtle are found in the coastal waters surrounding Madagascar: green (Chelonia mydas), hawksbill (Eretmochelys imbricata), loggerhead (Caretta caretta), leatherback (Dermochelys coriacea) and olive ridley (Lepidochelys olivacea) turtles.
-The IUCN Red List of Threatened Species lists international populations of hawksbill turtles as critically endangered, green turtles as endangered, and leatherback, loggerhead and olive ridley turtles as vulnerable.
+Five species of marine turtle are found in the coastal waters surrounding Madagascar; the green (Chelonia mydas), the hawksbill (Eretmochelys inbricata), the loggerhead (Caretta caretta), the leatherback (Dermochelys coriacea) and the olive ridley turtle (Lepidochelys olivacea).
+The green, loggerhead and olive ridley turtle are considered endangered according to the IUCN Red List of Threatened Species, with the hawksbill and leatherback listed as critically endangered globally.

-In Madagascar, turtles have long been recognised as needing protection and, in 1923, six island reserves were created for their conservation.
-However, only one of these was enforced (Walker & Fanning, 2003).
+In Madagascar, turtles have long been recognised as needing protection - in 1923, six island reserves were created for their conservation.
+However, only one of these was enforced (Walker and Fanning 2003).
 Ratification of CITES in 1975 provided legal protection against the trade of turtle products, while a 1988 national decree offered all turtles protection from exploitation.
-In reality, however, $these laws are not enforced. \, Turtle \, meat\, continues\, to\, be\, sold$ in market places, their shells are converted into jewellery, and taxidermied turtles are offered to tourists in at least one major city (Golding, pers. obs.).
-The importance of turtles in providing food for rural communities, their cultural role in tribal customs (although now largely diluted), a lack of resources by enforcement agencies, indifference and even a desire to consume the prohibited meat, have all been cited as reasons for the poor regulation of protective legislation (Walker & Fanning, 2003; Lilette, 2006).
-Turtle nesting has virtually disappeared in the southwest of Madagascar due to overharvesting of eggs (Rakotonirinia & Cooke, 1994), and no coordinated management approach has been attempted in the region.
+In reality however, these laws are not enforced.
+Turtle meat continues to be sold in market places, their shells are converted into jewellery, and taxidermied turtles are offered to tourists in at least one major city (personal observation).
+The importance of turtles in providing food for rural communities, their cultural role in tribal customs (although now largely diluted), a lack of resources by enforcement agencies, indifference and even a desire to consume the prohibited meat, have all been cited as reasons for the poor regulation of protective legislation (Lilette 2006; Walker and Fanning 2003).
+Turtle nesting has virtually disappeared in the southwest of Madagascar due to overharvesting of eggs (Rakotonirinia and Cooke 1994), and no coordinated management approach has been attempted in the region.

 In the rural southwest, laws are largely decided at a community level, through a Dina (local law).
-In 2013, in an attempt to protect juvenile turtles, a Dina was passed in the 13 communities of the Bay of Ranobe (Figure 1), near the city of Toliara, prohibiting the killing of marine turtles with a curved carapace length (CCL) of less than 70cm.
+In 2013, in an attempt to protect juvenile turtles, a Dina was passed in the 13 communities of the Bay of Ranobe, near the city of Toliara, prohibiting the killing of marine turtles with a curved carapace length (CCL) of less than 70 cm.